snissn/back-goes-backwards/outline.md

     - Role of the erector spinae, multifidus, thoracolumbar fascia, and posterior ligaments.
   - **Yang Meridians in the Posterior Chain**
     - Introduction to the Bladder Meridian (Tai Yang) and its pathway along the spine.
-    - Explanation of how yang meridians correspond to the posterior aspect of the body.
+    - Explanation of how Yang meridians correspond to the posterior aspect of the body.

 - **13.1.2 Benefits of Posterior Loading**
   - **Structural Stability**